 My first stop was Williams Lake, to do a little planning for the legs ahead.
 From there I flew north to Mackenzie, the final fuel stop before “The Trench”.
 The Trench is a 400nm (800km) glacial valley that runs up through BC and is one of the main routes to Alaska from the lower 48.
 There is no fuel, and only a couple of small dirt strips if landing is needed.
 The final 200nm is entirely devoid of man’s influence.

 I stopped off at the small strips of Fort Grahame and Fort Ware.
 Fort Grahame was deserted, and the few people I saw at Fort Ware were cold and unfriendly, so I didn’t linger.

-From Fort Ware, there is no sign of man until reaching Lake Watson 400+km away.
+From Fort Ware, there is no sign of man until reaching Lake Watson, more than 400km away.
 The cloud-base was low, and the valley walls disappeared into the clouds above.
 The way ahead remained clear and safe, however.